Five fast facts about cellulitis (skin infections)

 In a word, yes, cellulitis can often be prevented!
 It’s recommended that patients bathe or shower frequently to prevent excess bacteria build-up on the skin.
 It’s also important to flush skin wounds with clean water immediately and apply antibiotic ointment and a dressing.
 Patients with diabetes should have regular foot exams to make sure they don’t have wounds that could become infected.
 And it also helps to moisturize your skin frequently to prevent chapped or cracked skin, which can increase the likelihood of infection.

-At GoHealth Urgent Care, we diagnose and treat cellulitis (and lots of other illnesses and injuries, too!)
+We diagnose and treat cellulitis (and lots of other illnesses and injuries, too!)
 It's important to know other types of fungal skin infections like ringworm or athlete's foot.
-If there’s anything we can do to help you feel better, click below to save your spot today.
+If there’s anything we can do to help you feel better, we are open 7 days a week.

 Sources: